GermanAcademicWeb/GAW-OpenData/index.md

 ## What
 The German Academic Web (GAW) is a collection of snapshots of the public web presence of German academic institutions.
 The snapshots have been taken on a semi-annual basis since 2012 and contain web pages, which are stored in the [WARC](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/#warc-file-name-size-and-compression)-format.
 These web pages contains a variety of information ranging from institution-wide announcements, CVs, course material pages, information about research projects or outgoing hyperlinks, as well as the message exchange (request-response meta data).

-Each of the snapshots includes around 100 million crawled web pages amounting to about 6-8 TB each comprising of text (including PDFs) and image data.
+Each of the snapshots includes around 100 million crawled web pages amounting to about 6-8 TB each comprising of text, PDF, image data.

 More information is available in the following paper: